 Men-should-lead-women-should-follow proponents sometimes claim they take scripture at face value, while those who disagree ignore the Bible/ add to it/ re-interpret it.
 But is this true?
-Or do hierarchical complementarians (believers in “men should lead, women should follow”) ignore the plain meaning of scripture in favor of what they want to believe?
+Or do hierarchical complementarians (believers in “men should lead, women should follow”) ignore the plain meaning of scripture in favour of what they want to believe?

 (Several comments below deals with the is/ ought distinction.
 To explain that in plain language, when I say “water run downwards” it is a claim of what is the case.
 We cannot go from “water run downwards” to “water ought to run downwards, so drinking straws are immoral, and dogs lapping up water is immoral.”
-“There were slaves in first century Roman culture” does not mean: “There ought to be slaves today.”)
+“There were slaves in first-century Roman culture” does not mean: “There ought to be slaves today.”)

 Hierarchical complementarians usually:

 > Read God’s statement to Eve – “thy desire shall be to thy husband, and he shall rule over thee” as ” thy desire should be to thy husband, and he ought to rule over thee.”

 > Read ought into the two verses which call man the head of the woman, although the verses use “is”, not “ought”.

 Seemingly fail to read the plain meaning of Gal 3:2: “in Whom there is no Jew nor yet Greek, there is no slave nor yet free, there is no male and female, for you all are one in Christ Jesus.”